 What we learned from running the online workshops

-Normally when we run online workshops, which we do regularly for our Advanced Workplace Institute, most people are in their offices.
+Normally when we run online workshops, which we do regularly for the AWA Institute, most people are in their offices.
 There is background noise, they are distracted by emails and colleagues, and they have back to back meetings that often make them late or mean they must leave early.
 So, we were interested to see how things would work out when everyone is participating from home.

 It is evident from everyone we talk to that this isn’t home working as they knew it before.
 Now they must divide their time between work, home schooling, caring for sick relatives, and being worried sick about the future.
 Productivity is far from 100% for most people.
 But we’ve had conversations with people that give us hope that their colleagues are recognising this and cutting everyone some slack.
 This is a very different world we are living and working in.